Kung Fu: The Legend Continues: Main

+Recurring

 Production

 In 1992, the series was sold to television stations as a first-run syndicated series, alongside Time Trax.
 The series was originally sold as Kung Fu: The Next Generation.

+The show was filmed in Canada, on location in the historic Toronto Chinatown.

 Episodes

 Home media

 On May 27, 2014, Warner Bros. released the complete first season on DVD in Region 1 in the USA only not Canada, via their Warner Archive Collection.
 Season 2 was released on August 18, 2015.

 The first season was released in Germany on DVD in 2009.